sidalit/inference-snaps/docs/contributing.md

 make woke       # to check for non-inclusive language
 ```

+If the spell check reports any false positives:
+1. Add common terms to the `.custom_wordlist.txt` file to ignore them.
+2. Ignore document-specific terms using the `` {spellexception}`special.word` `` markup.
+3. Sort the list.
+You can use `LC_ALL=POSIX sort --stable --ignore-case .custom_wordlist.txt --output=.custom_wordlist.txt`.

 For more information about the inclusive language check, see [woke].

 ### Propose changes